 Luckily we have a few tricks up our sleeves.
 Before the start of camp, groups create their own “contracts” and even sign them to acknowledge that they will abide by their agreed upon group rules.
 Common agreements include being kind to one another, no bullying, communicating clearly, working together as a team and so on.
 When a group member inevitably breaks the contract, it provides the instructors an opportunity to open a dialogue with the group, remind them about the rules they all created together, and ask them to self-reflect.

-In this instance, the instructors and I created a space for campers to voluntarily share their feelings about the broken pact with the group.
+In this instance, the instructors and Camp Director, Heather Davies created a space for campers to voluntarily share their feelings about the broken pact with the group.
 Some of the girls shared how it felt to be on the receiving end of the jokes and how they felt bullied.
 Others shared their self-reflections giving them a chance to empathize with the girls.
 Some of the boys even admitted that they were regretful of their actions and apologized.

-Overnight camp for kids and teens at Avid4 Adventure is a safe place for campers to move past their comfort zones and grow.
+Overnight camps for kids and teens at Avid4 Adventure are a safe place for campers to move past their comfort zones and grow.
 From interpersonal skills to learning independence, outdoor adventures serve as a perfect vehicle to teach valuable life lessons.
-To learn more about our programs in California and Colorado, click the link below.